tenforce/ember-mu-application-generator/README.md

 ### Design installation:

-To use the design, you will need `ember-cli-sass`.This design blueprint will install it  for you and generate necessary files:
+To use the design, you will need `ember-cli-sass`.
+You'll have to remove your app.css file to use the app.scss file.
+This design blueprint will install it  for you and generate necessary files:
 ```
 ember generate mu-application-design
 ```